Jahaz Mahal: Conservation measures

 The Conservation Society, Delhi,(CSD), established in 1984 as a voluntary organisation for preservation of Delhi's environment and architectural heritage with the main objective of creating awareness among the public of Delhi's heritage, conducts seminars, workshops and heritage walks to promote awareness and pursue conservation activities.
 Jahaj Mahal is one of the monuments identified by CSD to pursue concerted conservation activities with the agencies responsible for such works, in Mehrauli, Delhi's urban village which is one of 111 such villages identified all over Delhi.

 Visitor information

 The heritage monument is open on all days of the week from sunrise to sunset.
 The nearest railway station is Hazrat Nizamuddin Railway Station.
 The metro station is at Chattarpur on the Yellow Line.
 The nearest international airport is the Indira Gandhi International Airport.
 It is easily approachable from any part of the Delhi city by road transport.
 It is better to see with Mehruli Archeological Park to enjoy Delhi sultanate monuments.
-Inside the park there is a ample parking space.
+Inside the park there is an ample parking space.